FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 3. Connect the output of the **ui-event** widget to the input of the **change** node.

 !["Screenshot displaying the change node setting JSON expression to payload for retrieving and sorting data."](./images/exploring-dashboard-2-widgets-change-node.png "Screenshot displaying the change node setting JSON expression to payload for retrieving and sorting data."){data-zoomable}
+_Screenshot displaying the change node setting JSON expression to payload for retrieving and sorting data._

 ### Displaying Data on the Table